 The Collaborative will initially focus on eight conditions and treatments for which costs have been increasing rapidly in recent years and for which there are wide variations in quality and outcomes across the country.
 The conditions and treatments will be: knee replacement, diabetes, heart failure, asthma, weight loss surgery, labor and delivery, spine surgery, and depression, which together amount to hundreds of billions of dollars in direct medical costs each year.

-"The intractable problems of quality and cost cannot be solved without getting to the fundamental issue of how we deliver health care in this country," said Dr. Brent James, Chief Quality Officer at Intermountain Healthcare and Executive Director of the Intermountain Institute for Health Care Delivery Research.
+"The intractable problems of quality and cost cannot be solved without getting to the fundamental issue of how we deliver health care in this country," said Dr. Brent James, Chief Quality Officer at Intermountain Healthcare and Executive Director of the Intermountain Institute for Healthcare Leadership.
 "By collaborating to gather data and identify the most effective care models, we can address variation in treatment, cost, and outcomes to give patients the quality care they need and bend the cost curve down in a meaningful way."

 The six health care systems, with a combined patient population of more than 10 million people, will share data on outcomes and clinical protocols for the selected conditions and treatments to arrive at optimal care models which can then be implemented by many other health care systems.
 The Collaborative aims to see these best practices replicated across the country.